 ICBE 2005 (Aeschi, Switzerland)

 During the 2nd IEC, the participants suggested Switzerland as the next venue.
 BIBAK Switzerland, headed by Henry Foken, agreed to organize the next gathering called “3rd ICBE Consultation.”
-The theme was “Our Igorot Cordillera Culture: Heritage and Social Integration” and attendees met at Hotel Friedegg in Aeschi (near Bern) from the 5th through the 8th of May 2005.
+The theme was “Our Igorot Cordillera Culture: Heritage and Social Integration” and attendees met at Hotel Friedegg in Aeschi (near Bern) from 5-8 May 2005.

 ICBE 2007 (Dublin, Ireland)